CoboGlobal/cobo-waas2-python-sdk/docs/FeeStationTransfer.md

 # FeeStationTransfer

-The information about a Fee Station top-up transaction.
+The information about a token transfer.

 ## Properties